CanonicalLtd/maas-docs/en/installconfig-add-nodes.md

 from the network.
 In particular, there is no need to install an operating system on it.

-If automatice discovery doesn't work for you it is possible to [add a node manually](#add-a-node-manually).
+If automatic discovery doesn't work for you it is possible to [add a node manually](#add-a-node-manually).

 Once a node is added to MAAS its *status* will be one of *New*.
 The next step